shea-parkes/emacs-config/README.md

 Most package specific notes are directly in the `.emacs` file to keep the configuration and documentation cognitively close together.

+### Profiling startup

+Periodic profiling can be helpful.
+The Emacs Start Up Profiler package is very useful for this.
+The majority of time spent on startup on the current config is to load `magit`.
+I consider this worth the pain.
+A lesser burden is `ESS`.
+Other packages are largely negligible.

 ### Fringe vs Margin

 Emacs has two "gutter" areas.
 The `fringe` is the inner one and the `margin` is the outer one.
 Various packages/modes try to take advantage of these areas, but in general only one can use a given area at once.
 I try to note which package/mode is using which area in notes in the config file.